-Painting and Drawing Undergraduate Overview
+Painting & Drawing Undergraduate Overview

 2. Painting Studio: Multi-Level Classes: These classes offer a fertile environment for the development of individual practice while advancing technical skill.
 General sections are open to students who have completed Painting Practice.
 Advanced, topic-based sections are also available.
-Topics include but are not limited to:
+Topics include, but are not limited to:

 • The Abstract Image